-In the SPT powered combined cycle the thermal modeling equations were solved using engineering equation solver (EES) [26].
+Modeling equations of the SPT powered combined cycle were solved in engineering equation solver (EES) [26].

-2.3 Working fluid selection
+3.3 Working fluid selection

 Working fluids for any device should really be carefully selected because they have an effect on the environment, economic feasibility, and long-term viability.
 In the receiver, molten salt HTF was made up of a mixture of magnesium dichloride (MgC12) and potassium chloride (KCl), with mass fractions of 32% and 68%, respectively [4].
 This HTF was chosen because, when compared to solar salt and liquid sodium (Na), it is the most cost-effective option for the heliostat-driven sCO2 cycle [27].
-This molten salt's thermo-physical properties in reference Khan and Mishra (2020a).
+This molten salt's thermo-physical properties in reference.
 The ORC's working fluid is difficult to select because it loses chemical stability above its optimum temperature, but it achieves the best thermo-physical properties at the right pressure and temperature [18].
 To choose suitable fluids for the analysis, various parameters, critical points, such as GWP, thermal stability, and ozone depletion potential (ODP), were analyzed.
-High GWP fluids, such as hydro fluoro carbons (HCFCs), and high ODP fluids, such as CFCs (chloro fluoro carbons) were replaced by HFO fluids which has ultra-low GWP and ultralow ODP because GWP is limited at under 150, as restrictions like the European Union [28] prohibit it.
+High GWP fluids, such as hydro fluoro carbons (HCFCs), and high ODP fluids, such as CFCs (chloro fluoro carbons) were removed from the analysis.
+The ODP was limited to less than 1.
+The GWP is limited at under 150, as restrictions like the European Union [28] prohibit it.
 Working fluids are called dry, isentropic and moist fluids for the ORC system.
 Because the expander outlet has high-quality vapour, dry and insulating work is more suited than other fluid.
 In the present investigation too, the waste heat supply has a low temperature.
 This analysis was therefore carried out on the ORC analytics based on nine HFO working fluids such as R1234ze(Z), R1224yd(Z), R1225ye(Z), R1233zd(E), R1234yf, R1243zf, R1234ze(E) and R1336mzz(Z).
 Flame worthiness, with or without suffix.
-Normally two classes of toxicity such as lower toxicity (Class A) and higher toxicity (Class B) have been described.
-There are four flammability classes: 1, 2L, 2 or 3 [29]
+For toxicity, there are two classes: lower toxicity (Class A) and higher toxicity (Class B).
+There are four flammability classes: 1, 2L, 2 or 3 [29].

-2.4 Validation of the proposed cycle
+3.4 Validation of the proposed cycle